codacy/docs/CONTRIBUTING.md

 ### Updating documentation from submodules

-1. Make the changes in the submodule repository
+1. Make the changes directly in the submodule repository

 1. In the `codacy/docs` repository `cd` into the submodule that you want to update (ex: `cd submodules/codacy-coverage-reporter`)